Bad weather moves into Eastern states; 5 dead in South

 And in Tennessee, 36-year-old teacher Brooke Sampson was killed and four people were injured when a rain-soaked tree fell on a van carrying Sevierville city employees, officials said.
 The crash, though still under investigation, appeared to have been weather-related according to preliminary information, said Tennessee Highway Patrol spokesman Lt.
 Bill Miller.

-Flooding, meanwhile, forced rescuers to suspend their search for a vehicle missing with a person inside it in north Alabama’s Buck’s Pocket State Park.
-The vehicle quickly disappeared Wednesday in waters too dangerous for divers to search.
+There’s little room to relax after this storm blows through, because there’s more wild weather to come.

-“As the car started shifting because of the water we noticed what appeared to be an arm reaching out,” witness Kirkland Follis, who called 911, told WHNT-TV.
+“We do expect another storm system to come along about midweek next week and bring heavy precipitation to some of the same areas that just saw it over the past 24 hours.
+So something to keep an eye on for next week,” meteorologist Greg Carbin of the Weather Prediction Center told the AP.

-Associated Press staffers Rogelio Solis in Pickens, Mississippi; Jeffrey Collins in Columbia, South Carolina; Bobby Caina Calvan in Tallahassee, Florida; Jeff Martin and Sudhin Thanawala in Atlanta; Adrian Sainz in Memphis, Tennessee; Becky Yonker in Louisville, Kentucky; John Raby in Charleston, West Virginia; Kevin McGill in New Orleans; and Jonathan Drew in Raleigh, North Carolina contributed to this report.
+Associated Press staffers Jeff Martin in Atlanta; Ben Finley in Norfolk, Va.; Tamara Lush in Tampa, Fla.; Adrian Sainz in Memphis, Tennessee; John Raby in Charleston, West Virginia; and Andrew Welsh-Huggins in Columbus, Ohio; contributed to this report.